Egress Gateway Best Practices

 129.226.84.9

-If you want outbound traffic to go through a fixed group of Egress nodes (when accessing the internet, the source IP will be fixed to the public IP bound to the Egress node), refer to the following configuration method.
+If you want external traffic to go through a fixed group of Egress nodes (when accessing the public network, the source IP will be one of the public IPs bound to the Egress nodes), configure as follows.

 Deploy an nginx workload: